TYPO3-Solr/ext-solrfluid/BLOGPOST.md

 The following things are planned and need to be done:

 * Support the complete feature set for options facets
+* Implement FacetParsers for all facet types provided by EXT:solr
 * Make sure the extension will work in TYPO3 8
 * Ship default partials for sortBy and perPage
 * Fix known open bugs